-As part of the consolidation process the City Council's accounts have been adjusted to incorporate the balances of directly managed funds which include the Common Good Fund and two Charitable Trust Funds (the Fleming Trust and the Burial Grounds Perpetuity Fund).
-The fixed assets owned by the Fleming Trust are valued at historical cost.
+As part of the consolidation process the City Council's accounts have been adjusted to incorporate the balances of directly managed funds which include the Common Good Fund and two Charitable Trust Funds.
 A further adjustment has been made to incorporate a proportion of the Balance Sheet of Tayside Contracts, which is accounted for as a joint arrangement.